Ipswich, Queensland: 1893

 Around 35 people died in the floods in the 1893 Brisbane flood.
 The Brisbane River burst its banks on three occasions in February of that year and a fourth event several months later.

-7 workers were killed at a colliery in north Ipswich as the Bremer River broke its banks.
+Seven workers were killed at a colliery in north Ipswich as the Bremer River broke its banks.

 1974

-14 people died in flooding in January 1974, during the Australia Day weekend.
+Fourteen people died in flooding in January 1974, during the Australia Day weekend.
 Two people were killed in Ipswich.
-At least 6,700 homes flooded across the region.
-Thousands of homes in Ipswich and Brisbane could not be recovered.
+About 1,800 residential and commercial premises in Ipswich were flooded.